On posterior consistency of data assimilation with Gaussian process priors: the 2D Navier-Stokes equations: Introduction

 where $u_\theta$ is the solution of (\ref{nstokes0}) corresponding to initial condition $u(0) = \theta$.
 Approximate computation of such non-Gaussian posterior distributions is possible using Monte Carlo methods, and we can then use PDE forward solvers or filtering methods to retrieve posterior inferences for $u_\theta$ at times $t>0$ and points $x \in \Omega$ -- see \cite{LSZ15, RC15, CRSW13, BGLFS17, EVvL22}.
 Of key importance is that -- in contrast to standard non-parametric regression techniques -- such posterior estimates $u_\theta$ are themselves solutions of a Navier-Stokes system so that the algorithmic outputs retain physical interpretation (e.g., incompressibility of the flow, $\nabla \cdot u_\theta(t)=0$ at all times $t>0$).

 Such Bayesian methodology naturally addresses all main tasks of data assimilation -- `prediction, filtering, smoothing and inversion', cf.~p.173 in \cite{RC15} and also \cite{LSZ15} for this terminology -- which essentially amount to providing estimates and credible regions for $u(t, \cdot)$ at all times $t$.
-The question we address here is whether the \textit{posterior distribution} of all the states is \textit{statistically consistent}, that is, whether it places almost all of its mass, measured in a suitable norm in function space, near the ground truth state $(u_{\theta_0}(t,x): t \ge 0, x \in \Omega)$ of the system generated by the actual (unobserved) initial condition $u(0)=\theta_0$, and with high probability under the law of the data.
+The question we address here is whether the \textit{posterior distribution} of all the states is \textit{statistically consistent}, that is, whether it places its mass, measured in a suitable norm in function space, near the ground truth state $(u_{\theta_0}(t,x): t \ge 0, x \in \Omega)$ of the system generated by the actual (unobserved) initial condition $u(0)=\theta_0$, and with high probability under the law of the data.
 Such results validate Bayesian data assimilation algorithms in a scientifically desirable `objective', that is, \textit{prior-independent} or `frequentist' way, cf.~\cite{GV17}.
 To the best of our knowledge, no results of this type are known in the literature at the moment.
 We will show in Theorem \ref{mainstat} that posterior consistency indeed occurs for a flexible class of infinite-dimensional Gaussian process prior models for $\theta$, if sufficiently many measurements are taken within the given observation horizon.
-That is, the asymptotics is for $N=mn \to \infty$ with $T$ fixed.
+That is, the asymptotics is for $N=mn \to \infty$ with $T$ fixed, corresponding to statistically highly informative data.
+Of course the Bayesian method can be used to quantify uncertainty even for low signal to noise ratios, in which case the influence of the prior would remain visible and our `frequentist' guarantees only demonstrate that the uncertainty about the parameter is reduced by taking more measurements.